 Gluten-Free & Vegetarian/Vegan Japanese Fried Rice

-Because the Japanese consume rice and rice products in our diet, you can easily adapt many Japanese foods into gluten-free.
+Because the Japanese consume rice and rice products in our diet, you can easily adapt many Japanese foods to gluten-free.
 For recipes with simple seasonings, you just need to replace regular soy sauce with either one of the Kikkoman’s Gluten-Free Soy Sauce.

 To make this Japanese fried rice, I used Kikkoman’s Gluten Free Tamari Soy Sauce.
 If you do not have to make this recipe gluten-free, feel free to use regular soy sauce.
 The flavor is pretty much the same, so there is no need to adjust the amount.